uber-research/PPLM/README.md

 # PPLM

-This folder contains the original code used to run the Plug and Play Language Model (PPLM).
+This repository contains the original code used to run the Plug and Play Language Model (PPLM).
 ![header image](./imgs/headfigure.png)

 ## Plug and Play Language Models: a Simple Approach to Controlled Text Generation